 Hangouts video calls in Google Calendar

-Video calls in Google Calendar makes it easy for everyone in an event to join a video conference.
+Video calls are added to Google Calendar events by default, which makes it easy for everyone in an event to join a video conference.

 Guests can join a video call in a variety of ways: